Marc-Boris St-Maurice

-Marc-Boris St-Maurice (b.
-1969) is an activist, politician and Canadian musician, who has campaigned for many years for the legalization of cannabis, and to facilitate access to the drug for health reasons.
+Marc-Boris St-Maurice (born 1969) is an activist, politician and Canadian musician, who has campaigned for many years for the legalization of cannabis, and to facilitate access to the drug for health reasons.
 He lives in Montreal, Quebec.

 Music career

 St-Maurice first became known in the early 1990s as bassist of punk band Grimskunk.
 It was then that Marc Saint-Maurice received the nickname "Boris".
 He left the band in 1999 to focus on his activism in the marijuana legalization movement.